 - Work on both fiction and animation films

 - Have opportunities and facilities for set builds

 - Unlike other schools, all production costs are met by the School.

 We welcome EU/EEA Students.
 Those accepted onto courses starting in 2017 will have their fees guaranteed at the UK rate for both years of the course.

 Uniquely in the UK, our MA Production Design students study alongside students of other filmmaking disciplines, engaging in a series of productions where working methods replicate professional practice.

 The advent of digital technology has brought in new design tools and ways of working and this course promotes a lively interface between old and new methods.
-3D and 2D computer techniques and Concept Art are taught alongside traditional skills such as hand drawn storyboarding, set sketching, orthographic draughting, design geometry and model-making.
+3D and 2D computer techniques and Concept Art are taught alongside traditional skills such as set sketching, orthographic draughting, design geometry and model-making.
 The course offers the opportunity to specialise in Concept Art, particularly in the second year.
 Design students apply their skills to live action and animation films, television programmes and commercials, in the studio and on location, using built sets and green screen.
 Relevant business and management skills are also taught, equipping students to manage a small art department, its budget, personnel and logistical schedules, studio procedures and set decorating.
 Studio visits and placements familiarise students with a working art department and inspire them with actual film sets.

 All staff, permanent and visiting, are Industry practitioners and students develop close links with the film and television industry while they train.